Featured image of Who Will Recycle Your 3D Print Waste? We Found 9 Services to Send Your Scraps To Source: Auburn University

 Currently, the program is limited in location and material, but Sculpteo hopes to expand if it goes well.
 Only parts printed by Scupteo qualify for the program, and customers are responsible for shipping them to Sculpteo in France.
 Locations in North America may come online down the road.
 The discarded parts will be mixed with other materials to produce pellets for injection-molded products, not filament.

 The company currently accepts polished, dyed, or chemically smoothed nylon parts made by Sculpteo on their polymer laser bed fusion machines — PA12 MJF, PA12 SLS, PA11 MJF, and PA11 SLS.
 Coated, painted, and plated parts will not be accepted.
-Sculpteo hopes to extend its program to TPU and PP in the future.
+Sculpteo had hoped to extend its program to TPU and PP in the future, but there’s been no movement on that front in more than a year.

 You can drop off or mail the parts, including the authorization for destruction form, to their local factory in Villejuif, France.
 You will not be awarded any money or points by using this service, but sending the parts back may be cheaper than paying for your local waste disposal fee, and you’ll have the peace of mind that you’re doing your part for the planet.